yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Since release, users have reported games looking strangely blurry, and issues with the aspect ratio of the rendering window and the orientation of the overlay controls when flipping the device.

-This is a bit of an embarrassing one: all those issues were caused by decoupling the rotation of the surface with the frontend layer.
+This is a bit of an embarrassing one: all those issues were caused by decoupling the rotation of the Vulkan surface with the frontend layer.
 This explains why aspect ratios were distorted and the overlay was inverted when the device was rotated, but the explanation for the blurriness issue deserves special mention.
 Games present to the screen in docked mode using a landscape form factor and resolution of 1920x1080, but phones typically have a portrait mode form factor.
 What happens if the window starts rendering at 1920x1080, then gets modified to 1080x1920 by the device and is stretched to fit the screen?
 Well, this: